 "As a leader, even each small choice you make has great impact and determines outcomes for you, your people, your organization, your community, and for the world as a whole,” says Lolly Daskal.

-From Jack Welch and Steve Jobs to Mark Zuckerberg there can be many leadership styles based on the leader's character.
-Having said there are specific patterns in the leaderships styles that allows us to group the leadership attitudes to certain leadership styles.
+From Jack Welch and Steve Jobs to Mark Zuckerberg there are many leadership types based on the leader's character.
+Having said that, there are specific patterns in leadership attitudes that allow us to group these into defined leadership styles.

 "He who has never learned to obey cannot be a good commander." - Aristotle

-Before we go to the leadership style of the millennial generation it is worth mentioning some of their key characteristics:
+Before we go to the leadership styles of the millennial generation it is worth mentioning some of their key characteristics:

-The above characteristics are close to the participative leadership style.
+The above characteristics are close to the Participative (Democratic) leadership style.
 Specifically, millennials tend to:

 In addition to an inclusive leadership style, the characteristics below are common amongst millennial employees:

 In building on these traits as they move to a leadership role, millennials tend to use these values to mould their leadership style.
 Millennial managers strive to create inclusive workplaces where everyone can share their opinions and collaborate rather than focus on hierarchical roles.
 As deep generalists — not specialized in only one area but having a broad knowledge of various topics — millennials are able to oversee a variety of employees and recognize the talents and skills of directs reports from different backgrounds, thus building strong and cohesive teams.